ZetaTwo/aoe2-streaming/README.md

 Then you apply some custom CSS to both of them to remove some elements, make the background transparent and tighten the margins.
 There are two ways to set this up: importing the pre-made scene collection or following the step-by-step guide to set it up yourself.

+Note that this is just a base.
+You probably want to add a more interesting background, any channel graphics you use and maybe the logo of the tournament.

 ## Import Setup

 1. Download [aoe2cm-obs.json](aoe2cm-obs.json)